douglascm/timescale_assignment/README.md

 Run `docker run -it --entrypoint=/bin/bash timescale_assignment_flask` to navigate files in the container.

 Navigate to `localhost:5000` on your web browser to access the application.
+Path `localhost:5000/log-stream` contains detailed log.

 ## Flask App